(image credit: Bunsesarchiv CC BY-SA 3.0)

-With his brothers Erik, Sture and Tomas (known as the Fåglum Brothers because the cycling club they all belonged to was based in a village with that name; Erik and Tomas legally adopted the name; Sture used it alongside Pettersson while Gösta remains a Pettersson to this day), he would win the World Amateur Team Time Trial Championship three times, a silver medal at the 1968 Olympics and the Svenska Dagbladet Gold Medal awarded annually to the performance judged to have been the most important by a Swedish sportsman or sportswoman.
+With his brothers Erik, Sture and Tomas (known as the Fåglum Brothers for reasons of some Swedish naming convention), he would win the World Amateur Team Time Trial Championship three times, a silver medal at the 1968 Olympics and the Svenska Dagbladet Gold Medal awarded annually to the performance judged to have been the most important by a Swedish sportsman or sportswoman.
 Individually, he would win the Tour de Romandie, Coppa Sabatini, Giro dell'Appennino and the Giro delle Marche.

 After his Giro win, Pettersson managed 7th place and a stage win in the 1973 Tour de Suisse before improving it to second overall the next year.

 Nathan O'Neill, born in Sydney on this day in 1974, began cycling at the age of 15 when a school friend asked him to accompany him to a 16km race - and he won.
 Before long, he was racing at Junior level in the National Track Championships and was then selected Oceania Cycling Championships in 1995, winning a bronze medal even though he'd entered the event with a broken pelvis.
 By 2006, he was representing his nation in the Commonwealth Games and won a gold medal for the time trial in 2006 at Melbourne.